BedfordWest/bedfordwest.github.io/_posts/2015-08-11-an-experiment-with-arch-i3-pt1.md

 After tinkering around with things for two full nights and stumbling upon various threads, I finally solved my problem.
 It turns out, I think, that my problem was as simple as not understanding the components of Xorg and what was actually necessary for it to draw to the screen.
-For starters, when I installed the Xorg packages, I didn't realize that `pacman -S xorg` would not install all of the necessary dependancies when I select "all" for the packages to install.
+For starters, when I installed the Xorg packages, I didn't realize that `pacman -S xorg` would not install all of the necessary dependencies when I select "all" for the packages to install.
 I actually had to manually install `xorg-server`, `xorg-utils`, `xorg-init`, `xorg-server-utils`, and `xorg-term`.
 In addition, I didn't realize that I had to copy over an [.xinitrc](https://wiki.archlinux.org/index.php/Xinitrc) file to my home directory and then include an `exec <display manager>` command in there somewhere.
 So, once I learned this